-- Sit down on bench with dumbbells resting on lower thigh.
+- Sit down on the bench with dumbbells resting on lower thigh.

-- Position dumbbells to the sides of the upper chest with elbows under dumbbells.
+- Position the dumbbells to the sides of your upper chest with elbows under dumbbells.

 - Feet are kept flat on the floor, weight on the heels, lower leg perpendicular to the floor, with the buttocks always in contact with the bench.
-This prevents extreme arching of your lower back.
+Proper position prevents extreme arching of your lower back.

-- Forcefully exhale as you push the dumbbells straight up until the elbows are extended.
+- Forcefully exhale as you push the dumbbells straight up until your elbows are extended.

 - Squeeze the chest.